 Here's the climatic and comical battle scene in which Canadian Crusader defeats Icicles Man.
 Before the battle Crusader exclaims "It's time to melt your madness!"

-This is the poster for the performances of "Heroes Past and Present" that I did as part of the Ottawa Fringe Festival in 2010.
+This is the poster for "Heroes Past and Present" to promote the performances that I did as part of the Ottawa Fringe Festival in 2010.

 Here's a behind the scenes look at our stage for Heroes Past and Present.
 This photo was taken in 2010 during our run at the Ottawa Fringe Festival.
 Everything had to be meticulously set in place.
 It was especially important to hang the puppets on the correct side of the stage as they had to be in reach when needed during the show.
 My father Robert is seen in the wing, ready with the sound equipment.